Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Problem Formulation and Framework

-In order to estimate source emissions and identify active tailings, we modify the constraint to satisfy reverse dispersion models that aim to quantify emissions when concentrations are given.
-In the reverse formulation, using inputs $[\mathbf{x}_{dil},\mathbf{x}_{atm},\mathbf{t}]^T\in\mathbb{R}^{d+1}$ we still learn $u_{\bar{\Theta}}$ from fitting the model to observed concentrations as in Eq. \eqref{eq:champ_for1}, however the constraint is now based finding source emissions $q$ from
+In order to estimate source emissions and identify active tailing, we modify the constraint to satisfy inverse dispersion models that aim to quantify emissions when concentrations are given.
+Given a source emitting gas at a continuous and unknown rate $q$ $kg/s$, suppose the time-average gas concentration above background denoted by $C - C_b$ (where $C$ is the measured concentration and $C_b$ is the background concentration) is measured at some point $M$.
+Then the emission using inverse dispersion modeling is given as

+where $(C/Q)_{sim}$ denotes the ratio of concentration at $M$ to the source emission rate predicted by an atmospheric dispersion model.
+While the equation seems pretty straightforward, prediction of $(C/Q)_{sim}$ is not trivial and often ill-conditioned.
+Different types of dispersion models (e.g., Gaussian plume, K-theory) make this calculation with different levels of sophistication.
+Realistically, models should take into account average wind and turbulence statistics of the atmosphere along with possible dispersion of the source and how it relates to the concentrations.
+Various numerical methods as well as prior emission estimates may be needed to solve the problem \citep{vojta2022comprehensive}.

-where $u_{bg}$ and $u$ are background and measured methane concentration levels, respectively and $(C/Q)_{est}$ is called an influence function (in classical approaches it can be estimated from finite difference approximations of ADMs).
-The main challenge of the reverse formulation is to find an appropriate representation of the influence function and its inverse for accurate emission estimates.
-We parameterize the inverse of influence function as a neural network so that the constraint representation in Eq. \eqref{eq:champ-for} becomes
+In iDIRNN, using inputs $[\mathbf{x}_{dil},\mathbf{x}_{atm},\mathbf{t}]^T\in\mathbb{R}^{d+1}$ we still learn $u_{\bar{\Theta}}$ from fitting the model to observed concentrations as in Eq. \eqref{eq:DIRNN_for1}, however the constraint is now based on finding source emissions $q$ from the above equation.
+We parameterize the inverse of influence function $(C/Q)_{sim}$ as a neural network so that the constraint in Eq. \eqref{eq:DIRNN-for} becomes,

-Note that in this formulation, the term $C_{bg}$ term is balanced out by the bias terms present in estimating emissions and concentrations.
-This formulations is particularly beneficial in estimating emissions from different directions around the weather stations.
-We train the model on our datasets and then in order to get emission estimates, we replace $u_{\bar{\Theta}}$ in Eq. \eqref{eq:champ_for1} with the concentration data measured by the weather station into the trained model.
+Note that in this formulation, the term $C_{b}$ term is balanced out by the bias terms present in estimating emissions and concentrations.
+This offers multiple advantages: (1) the formulation lets the model automatically learn from given data; (2) it is useful for various applications where data and understanding of the dynamics is limited.
+We first train the model on our datasets.
+In order to get emission estimates, we replace $u_{\bar{\Theta}}$ in Eq. \eqref{eq:DIRNN_for1} with the concentration data measured by the weather station into the trained model.
 The emission estimates per day are then added up to get cumulative emissions over a given year.